sdondley/ClimateChangeChat/perl.md

             * Would you rather use a steam shovel or a spade to dig your home's foundation?
         * Programmers have built a bazillion tools to minimize the amount they have to type
             * vim is one of those tools, used since the early 80s
-            * More recently, deverlopers have been using "IDE's"
+            * More recently, deverlopers have been using "IDEs"
+                * not to be confused with "IEDs" or the "IUD"
+                    * totally different things
                 * "IDE" is an inscutable name that tries to impress with computer sciency words
                     * makes you sound impressive
                     * stands for "Integrated Development Environment"
-                        * Programmers like talking about "environments" for some reason
+                        * Programmers like talking about "environments" even though they barely go outside
                     * Just a tool for helping you write code faster
                         * call it a "coding assistant" to sound down to earth
                             * I've never used this term before, I just made it up